junxit/us-congress-bills-119/metadata.md

 - 2025-06-12 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2025-06-12 — The previous question was ordered pursuant to the rule.
 - 2025-07-10 — Received in the Senate and Read twice and referred jointly to the Committee on Appropriations; the Budget pursuant to the order of 1/30/1975 as amended by the order of 4/11/1986.
+- 2025-07-15 —
+- 2025-07-15 — Amendment SA 2853 proposed by Senator Thune for Senator Schmitt. (consideration: CR S4364) In the nature of a substitute.
+- 2025-07-15 — Measure laid before Senate by motion. (consideration: CR S4364-4365, S4374-4379)
+- 2025-07-15 — Motion to discharge Senate Committees on Appropriations; the Budget made.
+Pursuant to the order of 1/30/1975 as amended by the order of 4/11/1986.
+- 2025-07-15 — Motion to proceed to consideration of measure agreed to in Senate by Yea-Nay Vote.
+51 - 50.
+Record Vote Number: 392.
+- 2025-07-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 114.
+- 2025-07-15 — Senate Committee on Appropriations; the Budget discharged by Yea-Nay Vote.
+51 - 50.
+Record Vote Number: 391 Pursuant to the order of 1/30/1975 as amended by the order of 4/11/1986.
+- 2025-07-15 — Senate Committee on Appropriations; the Budget discharged by Yea-Nay Vote.
+51 - 50.
+Record Vote Number: 391 Pursuant to the order of 1/30/1975 as amended by the order of 4/11/1986.
+- 2025-07-15 — Senate amendment proposed (on the floor): Amendment SA 2853 proposed by Senator Thune for Senator Schmitt.
+- 2025-07-15 — Senate amendment submitted